Assets: Files

 Body (JSON)

-• filename (string, required) — the name customers will see
+• name (string, required) — the filename customers will see

 • size (integer, required) — file size in bytes